-- 27. LG Capital had no knowledge of the details of Catalyst's offer or its negotiations with VimpelCom while Catalyst enjoyed exclusive negotiating rights with VimpelCom from July 23 to August 18, 2014, or at any time up until I read Mr. Glassman's Affidavit.
+- 25. LG Capital had no knowledge of the details of Catalyst's offer or its negotiations with VimpelCom while Catalyst enjoyed exclusive negotiating rights with VimpelCom from July 23 to August 18, 2014.
 We were aware that Catalyst was a potential bidder because it had been out in the market seeking financing with respect to the acquisition of WIND.
 We assumed, but did not know, whether any Catalyst bid would be conditional on obtaining regulatory approval, because VimpelCom's standard form of agreement included such a term.
 For all we knew, Catalyst might have proposed the exact same structure involving Globalive as the Investors did.
-We had no way to know, and did not know, anything about VimpelCom and Catalyst's negotiations during their period of exclusivity.
-We certainly did not know that Catalyst was seeking regulatory concessions from Industry Canada. - 28.
-To this day I do not know whether West Face ever had any knowledge of Catalyst's confidential regulatory strategy.
+We had no way to know, and did not know, anything about VimpelCom and Catalyst's negotiations during their period of exclusivity. - 26.
 West Face never communicated any information to LG Capital regarding Catalyst's regulatory strategy, and to the best of my knowledge no such information was used by the Investors in developing the transaction structure that the Investors put forward to VimpelCom.
 On the contrary, my understanding is that Mr. Guffey's interest in pursuing this transaction structure arose from his belief that this was the best possible proposal that the New Investors could put forward to VimpelCom at the time.

-SWORN before me at the City of New)

-York in the State of New York)

-this 1st day of June, 2016.
+SWORN before me at the City of Fort ) Lauderdale in the State of Florida ) this 7th day of January, 2016.